PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Finally, PearTags could measure Wi-Fi signal strengths.
 Unfortunately, Wi-Fi signals use a lower wavelength than cell signals, which means that physical objects like walls significantly weaken and reflect Wi-Fi signals.
-This leads to inaccurate measurments of the distance from the device to the router Using triangulation with these distance measurements leads to an accuracy as poor as 5 meters [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf).
+This leads to inaccurate measurements of the distance from the device to the router Using triangulation with these distance measurements leads to an accuracy as poor as 5 meters [\[1\]](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf).

 A strategy known as Wi-Fi fingerprinting overcomes this obstacle by